contextType property of a React class component should be specified properly

 • react

 The contextType property is used to consume a context created with React.createContext().
-When the property is specified for a React component, you can access the current value of the context using this.context inside lifecycle methods of the component.
+When the property is specified for a React class component, you can access the current value of the context using this.context inside lifecycle methods of the component.

 This rule checks the following improper usages of contexts: